shimmy568/blog/source/_posts/mandelbrot-guide.md

 # Introduction

 A mandelbrot set is a type of fractal that was discovered a while ago.
 When it was discovered doesn't really matter all that does is how cool it looks.
 I mean look at that shit hot damn.
 If you want to have your mind blown big time watch a zoom video on YouTube, that stuff is wild.
 What's even crazier is how simple the function that makes this neat fractal is.
 It's only  {% math %} z_{n+1} = z_{n}^2 + c {% endmath %}, that's it I'll explain how you actually get it from that graph later on in this article.
+But overall I'll give a full guide for the full setup for everything so it's beginner friendly.
+Keep in mind though that I'll be working from the context of a linux system.
+So if anything breaks on Windows or OSX don't sue me.
+Alright lets get going.

 ![A picture of a mandelbrot fractal](/assets/images/mandelbrot-guide/pic_1.jpg)